fae713/PipeQuest-pipeNetworkTesnet/README.md

   }
 }
 ```

-When you're done filling the correct details, do this to save ctrl+O, hit enter, then ctrl+X
+When you're done filling the correct details, do this to save: Ctrl+O, hit enter, then Ctrl+X
 Setup Configuration according to you

-- `pop-location`: your location --> Command to Check --> `realpath --relative-to=/usr/share/zoneinfo /etc/localtime`
+* `pop-location`: your location --> Command to Check --> `realpath --relative-to=/usr/share/zoneinfo /etc/localtime`
-- `website`: Use Github or X
+* `website`: Use Github or X

 ### 3. Create System Configuration

-- Copy the below command whole and run in your terminal
+* Copy the below command whole and run in your terminal

 ```
 sudo bash -c 'cat > /etc/sysctl.d/99-popcache.conf << EOL
 net.ipv4.ip_local_port_range = 1024 65535